 - Locations You Can't Elope at in Grand Teton National Park

-These locations aren't allowed for any weddings or elopements in the park:
+These locations aren't allowed for any weddings, elopements, or vows in the park:

 Elopement Permit Information